 FIRST stands for For Inspiration and Recognition of Science and Technology, and is an American non-profit organisation.
 Their mission is to inspire young people to become science and technology leaders and innovators, by engaging them in exciting mentor-based programs that build science, engineering, and technology skills, inspire innovation, and foster well-rounded life capabilities including self-confidence, communication and leadership.

 FIRST was founded in 1989 by Dean Kamen.
 He is a prolific inventor, entrepreneur, and tireless advocate for science and technology.
 His passion is to help young people discover the excitement and rewards of science and technology.
-For over 25 years, Kamen has resolutely led the growth of FIRST to where it is now universally recognized as the leading, not-for-profit STEM engagement program for kids worldwide.
+For over 25 years, Kamen has resolutely led the growth of FIRST to where it is now universally recognized as the leading, non-profit STEM engagement program for kids worldwide.
 Dean Kamen himself said:

 “FIRST is more than robots.
 The robots are a vehicle for students to learn life skills.
 Kids often come in not knowing what to expect – of the program nor of themselves.
 They leave, even after the first season, with a vision, with confidence, and with a sense that they can create their own future.”

 This is what FIRST is really about, not to build the best robot and win games, but about the proces your going through as a team.
 And the most important thing is, like Dean Kamen already mentioned, that the robot is just a tool for developing your skills, like: working as a team, designing, building and programming a robot, enthuse other people for technology and to pass on knowledge.